-4. Documentation.
-Full details of the individual and the circumstances surrounding detention are to be recorded including: DTG of detention, place of detention, reasons for detention, name and unit of the detaining soldier/officer, name and unit of officer authorising detention, details of the detained person including name, gender, home and home of record and whether or not the International Committee of the Red Cross (ICRC) have been informed.
+- 4. Documentation.
+Full details of the individual and the circumstances surrounding detention are to be recorded including: DTG of detention, place of detention, reasons for detention, name and unit of the detaining soldier/officer, name and unit of officer authorising detention, details of the detained person including name, gender, home and home of record and whether or not ICRC have been informed.
 Such information is to be transmitted to the relevant NZ SNO without delay.
-The NZ SNO is to allocate each detainee a national detainee number.

-5. Use of Force.
+The NZ SNO is to allocate each detainee a national detainee number. - 5.
+Use of Force.
 Minimum force may be used to effect a detention or restrain a violent detainee.
 The use of plasticuffs by NZFOR ISAF personnel, who have been trained in their use, is authorised.
 NZFOR ISAF personnel are authorised to use minimum force to stop a detainee escaping.
 In any circumstance requiring the use of force against a detainee, deadly force is not to be used unless necessary to prevent an act which constitutes an immediate threat to life of personnel you are authorised to protect.
 Persons detained by ISAF are to be treated with respect and dignity and in compliance with applicable international law and human rights law standards.
-No one shall be subjected to torture or to inhumane or degrading treatment or punishment, including the use of stress positions.
+No one shall be subjected to torture or to inhumane or degrading treatment or punishment, including the use of stress positions. - 6.
+Search.
+The detainee is to be searched for any articles of evidential value, or items which may be used to inflict self-injury or injure those effecting the detention.
+Such items are to be removed.
+In all cases receipts are to be provided.
+Weapons or contraband found in a detained person's possession shall be retained for the period of detention.
+Direction on the disposal of weapons and contraband, such as drugs, will be issued by the chain of command.
+Precise details of all searches are to be recorded and retained.
+In all circumstances the dignity of persons being searched shall be respected.